keithalewis/papers/capm/ep.md

 ## One-Period Model

-This model is parameterized directly by instrument prices.
-These have a clear interpretation in the financial world and all other relevant financial quantities can be defined in terms of prices and portfolios.
+The one-period model is parameterized directly by instrument prices.
+These have a clear financial interpretation and all other relevant financial quantities can be defined in terms of prices and portfolios.

 Let $I$ be the set of _market instruments_ and $\Omega$ be the set of